-Researchers Launch 'Rapid-Response Team' to Track Environmental Impacts of Piney Point Leak
+Researchers Launch 'Rapid-Response Team' To Track Environmental Impacts Of Piney Point Leak

 As efforts in finding a solution to the Manatee County reservoir leak continue, environmental experts from the University of Florida and Ocean Conservancy are working to get ahead.
-Scientists will monitor water quality and track pollution impacts on marine life resulting from the piney point debacle.READ MORE: Rebuilding Together Atlanta Awarded National Grant For Westside Revitalization Projects
+Scientists will monitor water quality and track pollution impacts on marine life resulting from the Piney Point debacle.READ MORE: Watch The Derek Chauvin Trial Live

-“They’ve gotten out on boats, they’ve started collecting water samples and surveying sea grass and macro algae,” said Christine Angelini, Director, Center for Coastal Solutions, University of Florida.
-With the cutting-edge research being funded by Ocean Conservancy scientists will be able to trace the pollution being released as it makes its way through the bay and the marine ecosystem.
+“They’ve gotten out on boats, they’ve started collecting water samples and surveying seagrass and macroalgae,” said Christine Angelini, Director, Center for Coastal Solutions with the University of Florida.
+With the cutting-edge research being funded by Ocean Conservancy, scientists will be able to trace the pollution being released as it makes its way through the bay and the marine ecosystem.

 “Stable Isotope Analysis,” said Angelini.
 This allows the team to fingerprint those discharges — and trace them back through the local food web.
 “And what we can do is look at whether or not that nitrogen and phosphorus are actually getting consumed and taken into the tissues of the algae,” said Angelini.
 But science isn’t where it stops for this team of experts.
 “Really, the partnership evolves around us taking what we learned from that research and translating it into some of the policy and advocacy that the Ocean Conservancy will then take to enact changes to hopefully prevent these types of issues from happening again.”

-SEE ALSO: USF Researchers Lead First Cruise To Study Piney Point Wastewater LeakREAD MORE: 211K Pounds Of Ground Turkey Sold As Wegmans Or Nature Promise Brands Could Be Contaminated With Salmonella
+SEE ALSO: USF Researchers Lead First Cruise To Study Piney Point Wastewater LeakREAD MORE: Brookhaven Zumba Class Boosts Energy, Lifts Spirits During Pandemic

-Angelini tells CW44 News environmental management stems from the lens of policies and that those policies are made based on the science and data that back them.
+Angelini tells CW44 News At 10 that environmental management stem from the lens of policies and that those policies are made based on the science and data that support them.
 So, after gathering data on Piney Point and communicating that to Ocean Conservancy, the nonprofit will then advocate for ocean-health solutions.
 “It’s those kind of extra bits of information that really help us create a more holistic picture.
 We kind of add some bells and whistles to a lot of really important foundational work that our other partners are providing,” said Angelini.

 With the Florida legislature currently in session, Ocean Conservancy says this rapid response can act in a meaningful way to address the Piney Point site and its potential impact on the Floridian marine environment.